Maribor Slovenia Travel Guide

 Maribor serves as an excellent starting point for longer regional explorations.

-This is the main common and recommended extension for first-time visitors to Slovenia.
+This is the main common and recommended extension for first-time tourists to Slovenia.
 Combine your Maribor stay with a visit to the charming capital city of Ljubljana and the iconic Lake Bled.

-Maribor's close proximity to Austria makes day trips or multi-day extensions to nearby Austrian cities feasible.
+Maribor's very near to Austria makes day trips or multi-day extensions to nearby Austrian cities feasible.

 While a longer journey (approximately 2-3 hours drive to northern Istria), combining Slovenia with a coastal experience in Croatia is popular, especially during summer.